schematical/learn_js/README.md

 Think of it like an art class where they teach you to paint by numbers.
 You are penilized for coloring out side of the lines their fore killing all creativity.

 It is quite painful to watch.
 This is why I suggest you pick something you are passionate about.
 Then take that app idea you have, everyone has an app idea, and set your mind to building it.
+If you don't already have an idea or tow I suggest you Take out a peace of paper and start brainstorming.

 ##Principals above methods:

 Before learning the nuances of any programming language it is far more important to understand the key principals.

 * Object Oriented Programing
 * Model View Control Architeture
 * Async/Observer Patterns

+//TODO - Matt: Find away to better explain these principals

 ##What do you want to learn?
-Where you should start all depends on
+Where you should start all depends on what you want to build.
+If you follow my advice about creating an app around one of your passions this path should be pretty clear.

+Here is a list of the types of apps I cover here:

+* 'Frontend' Browser Web Apps
+* 'Backend' Server Web Apps
+* Native Mobile Apps(Apps that live on the device)
+* Desktop Apps
+* Command Line Apps and Scripts - Fun Time Optimizers for the power users
+* Arduino Apps